Birrkuta – Wild Honey

 Birrkuta – Wild Honey is the fourth studio album by Australian band, Yothu Yindi.
 It was released in November 1996 via Mushroom Records.
 It was co-produced by Lamar Lowder and Andrew Farriss.

 Australian musicologist, Ian McFarlane, compared it to their previous album, "[it] continued Freedom's move towards a broader musical horizon while retaining a strong commercial appeal."

-At the ARIA Music Awards of 1997, the album was nominated for ARIA Award for Best Indigenous Release.
+At the ARIA Music Awards of 1997, the album was nominated for Best Indigenous Release.